 The view of this New Zealand gentleman is, with New Zealand being quite isolated at that particular time, Colonel Moffat doubted if the shipment of poppies could make it before Armistice Day, so the Returned Soldiers’ Association decided that it was more suitable to choose Anzac Day 1922.

 Here, it is worth recording a hunch of the author – it may generate interest and/or jog the memory of someone.
 Was the cargo of 1922 poppies shipped to New Zealand on the ‘S.S.
 Westmoreland’?
-During research, the ‘Westmoreland’ “jumped out” … here is the timeline which, in the future, may or may prove relevant:
+During research, the ‘Westmoreland’ “jumped out” … here is the timeline which, in the future, may or may not prove relevant:

 04 January 1922: Auckland Star, Volume LIII, Issue 2, Page 4: “SHIPPING”. … CARGOES FROM ENGLAND. … The New Zealand Shipping Company advise that the Westmoreland is due from West Coast ports of the United Kingdom about January 20, with cargo for discharge at Auckland, Wellington, Lyttelton and Dunedin. …”